Midwinter (video game): Gameplay

-During the game, recruits can pick up injuries (but not be killed).
+Recruits can be injured (but not be killed).
 Injuries can be either slight or severe, and can be sustained on different body areas.
 Injuries heal over time (accelerated by first aid and sleep), but different injuries affect a character in different ways; for example, an injured arm reduces sniping accuracy, whereas an injured leg reduces skiing top speed, stamina and increases the likelihood of a crash.
 Head and torso injuries affect all activities.
 If a character is severely injured they will not be able to perform activities such as skiing and driving, in which case they will be immobilized and must use a distress flare, whereupon they will be rescued and transported to the nearest building (which may be enemy-controlled, in which case the character is captured).

 Enemy forces consist of a variety of missile-armed snowbuggies and unarmed supply vehicles.
 The average unit consists of around 50 vehicles, and four units make up one squadron.
 Individual vehicles can be destroyed by rifle fire, grenades or missiles.
 Units can be eliminated by killing the unit/squadron commander, or by destroying a certain proportion of the unit's vehicles, effectively routing the unit.
 The difficulty level of the game is modified by enabling the enemy to use mortars fire (guided by spotter planes) and/or attack aircraft.